Roll20/roll20-character-sheets/Burning Wheel/readme.md

 * Training sills : new Shade and special mark columns (Training Skill, Dwarven Magical Skill, Elven Spell or Skill Song, Wolf Song).
 Skill pool calculation takes shade and
 * New "Tough" (trait) checkbox to round up when factoring Mortal Wound
 * Roll with Resources 0 is now possible
-* The Shade of Circles is equal to the shade of Will

 ## v1.0 - v1.x